Updated 30 August 2022

 Working from the office and home

-While office working has returned, the Dutch government has asked that employers make agreements with staff to allow working from home to continue, and employers pay particular attention to staff who are concerned about their health.
+While office working has returned, the Dutch government continues to instruct employers to make agreements with staff to allow working from home to continue, and employers to pay particular attention to staff who are vulnerable or concerned about their health.

 If an employee tests positive for Covid-19

 If an employee has symptoms, they should stay home and do a test.
 If they test positive, they should self-isolate and, if possible, work from home.
-Employers are required to initiate source and contact tracing, which may mean colleagues must self-isolate.
 If your employee cannot work from home but must isolate, you must continue to pay them their wages.
 You cannot deduct leave hours unless you both agree to this.
+These all apply even if your employee is vaccinated and has had a booster.

 Your employee is not obliged to share medical details with you, but you may ask your employee when they think they will be coming back to work.